Skip to main content

 During a cluster deployment, the PCG uses the Cluster API (CAPI) to interact with the infrastructure provider to deploy the cluster.
 Once the cluster is deployed, the CAPI state management is pivoted to the workload cluster as a dedicated service.
 The workload cluster, through the Palette agent, is then responsible for managing its own lifecycle operations.
 The PCG is not involved in managing the workloads of the deployed cluster.

 In the event of a cluster deletion, the CAPI state management is pivoted back to the PCG, and CAPI begins the cluster deletion process to release the resources used by the workload cluster.
+The pivot process uses the PCG reference point to correctly identify which PCG to move the CAPI state management back to.

 The following table explains the different lifecycle phases of a workload cluster and the PCG involvement.